StakeNow/SIWT-Deprecated/readme.md

   verifyRefreshToken('REFRESH TOKEN')
   // Refresh the access token for the user
 } catch {
-  // AccessToken cannot be renewd.
+  // AccessToken cannot be renewed.
 Log your user out and request a new signed message to log in again.
 }
 ```